ItsOnlyGame/Rift/README.md

 Because Lavaplayer is no longer available, this bot will use lavalink which is a seperate server-side program that will have to be run beside Rift.

 ### Lavalink
-- You need to have Java JRE 13 installed on your machine ([Here's a donwload link](https://adoptopenjdk.net/archive.html?variant=openjdk13))
+- You need to have Java JRE 13 installed on your machine ([Here's a download link](https://adoptopenjdk.net/archive.html?variant=openjdk13))
 - You can download the latest Lavalink release [here](https://github.com/freyacodes/Lavalink/releases)
 - Create a file named ``application.yml`` and put it in the same folder as lavalink.
 Add [this](https://github.com/freyacodes/Lavalink/blob/master/LavalinkServer/application.yml.example) to the file and modify the required things